9 women executives on what they hope to teach their daughters

 Who: Catherine Balsam-Schwaber, general manager of Bluprint, an NBCUniversal Company

 Balsam-Schwaber arrived at motherhood a little later in life—but it gave her time to really accept who she is, what she loves, and how to make it all work.
 Even if sometimes that means not delivering in every area.
 When she feels her balance is leaning too heavily in one direction one month, she’ll try to switch gears the next.
-As her daughters grow and explore their own aspirations, she hopes they take the opportunity to find something that fulfills, empowers, and challenges them.
+As her children grow and explore their own aspirations, she hopes they take the opportunity to find something that fulfills, empowers, and challenges them.
 “Yes, my career pays the mortgage, but it’s also something I do for me,” she continues.
 “Work is your own thing.
 No matter what happens in your life, your career is something you can be proud of, drive forward, and hold onto.
-When she grows up, she’ll get to find something that calls to her too and feel proud and validated.”
+When her children grow up, they’ll get to find something that calls to them too and feel proud and validated.”

 “I want am teaching my kids to do good—but not always expect good.”